The Shadows of Knight: 1970s–1980s

-The four years after the breakup of the original Shadows was a dark creative period with little financial success.
+The four years after the breakup of the original Shadows were a dark creative period with little financial success.
 The band's repertoire consisted mostly of pop cover songs, which allowed them to survive by playing clubs.
-The second iteration of the band consisted of John Fisher, former lead guitar of the Glass Menagerie, on bass, Woody Woodruff and Dan Baughman on guitars, and Ken Turkin on drums.
+The second iteration of the band continued to evolve.
+Baughman left to pursue a career in metal sculpture.
 Turkin was replaced in early 1969 by Paul Scarpelli, and in 1970 Jack "Hawkeye" Daniels replaced Woodruff on guitar.
-The band's lineup remained the same for two years, and it recorded "I Am the Hunter."
+The band's lineup remained the same for two years.
+During that time it recorded "I Am the Hunter."
 John Fisher was replaced by Jorge Gonzales on bass in 1971, who was subsequently replaced by John Hardy the next year.
 He was then replaced by studio bassist Don Ferrone.

-In 1972, Nuggets was created by Lenny Kaye, and the album include the Shadows of Knight 1966 song "Oh Yeah".
+In 1972, Nuggets was created by Lenny Kaye, and the album included the Shadows of Knight's 1966 "Oh Yeah".
 Over subsequent decades, Sohns fronted varying incarnations of the group on the oldies circuit.
 He also spent a period of time reflecting on his future in the music business, choosing to become the road manager of the band Skafish from 1978 to 1980.
 He would join the band to sing "Gloria" as the band's encore.